SwissTonyStark/GameMindsDT/README.md

   <img src="https://github.com/SwissTonyStark/GameMindsDT/assets/146961986/01c5365c-5b41-4ac1-8ca2-96e37aa74294" alt="Atari logo" width="200" height="103">
 </p>
 We trained models on Atari games using a Decision Transformer to benchmark our approach against this visually rich and diverse environment, specially challenging due to the difficulty of credit assignment arising from the delay between actions and resulting rewards.
-For a detailed overview, refer to our [DT-Atari README](DT-atari/README.md).
+For a detailed overview, refer to our <a href="https://github.com/SwissTonyStark/GameMindsDT/blob/main/DT-atari/README.md" target="_blank">[DT-Atari README]</a>

 <table style="padding:10px">
   <tr>